Jieran-S/L5Neuron_RateModel/README.md

 # Firing Rate Model of V1, Layer 5

+This model of the V1, layer 5 includes Cortico-Cortical (CC), Cortico-Subcortical (CS), PV and SST neurons.
+Plasticity is not implemented yet.
+In this model, we observe orientation and direction selectivity.

 ### Requirements

 Use ```conda env create -f network.yml``` to unpack the conda environment.
 Or download with ```conda install <module>``` the requirements manually.